cslysy/cslysy.github.io/_posts/2016-05-15-one-time-variable.markdown

 }
 ```

 We could take away some code without losing readability.
-Keep in mind this sentence whenever you are going to define new variable and ask yourself "Do I really need it?"
+Keep in mind this sentence whenever you are going to define new variable and ask yourself - do I really need it?

-## One-time variables and it's influence on code design
+## One-time variables and its influence on code design

 Avoiding one-time variable may influence our code design in a very positive way because it favour immutability and make the code more composable.